bursztynsky/UsersApp.API/README.md

   dotnet run
 ```

-Then go to the [Swagger](https://localhost:6001/swagger/index.html) and try the API by yourself.
+Then go to you local [Swagger](https://localhost:6001/swagger/index.html) and try the API by yourself.

-You can go to the second repository which is a [Clinet written in Angular](https://github.com/bursztynsky/UsersApp.API)
+You can also go to the second repository which is a [Client written in Angular](https://github.com/bursztynsky/UsersApp.API)